schultek/riverpod_context/README.md

 }
 ```

-To recap just remember this:
+As a rule just remember this:

 **Wherever you use `context.watch` conditionally, make sure to either have another unconditional `context.watch` or use `context.prime` on the same context.**